EsotericEnderman/microbit-smiley-buttons/README.md

-# Smiley Buttons
+# Microbit Smiley Buttons

 > A microbit project that makes buttons show smiley faces on the screen.

-> Open this page at [https://EsotericEnderman.github.io/smiley-buttons/](https://EsotericEnderman.github.io/smiley-buttons/)
+> Open this page at [https://EsotericEnderman.github.io/microbit-smiley-buttons/](https://EsotericEnderman.github.io/microbit-smiley-buttons/)

 ## Use as Extension